RemiBou/remibou.github.io/_posts/2020-02-29-How-to-send-callback-to-JSInnterop-in-BLazor.md

 - DotNet.attachReviver is a method of the JSInterop js library
 - "...arguments" means that I will send all the callback parameters to the "Invoke" method call as consecutive argument instead of an array of parameter.

-SO for using this I declare this js function
+For using this I declare this js function

 ```js
 function testCallback(callback){